pop-os/website/docs/installation.md

 ![Select Drive](images/installation/select-system-drive.png)

-7. Enter your first and last name.
+7. Enter your first and last name, or a display name.
 A suggested username will populate in the User Name field.

 >**Tip**: You don't need to type your username when logging into Pop!_OS normally, but it can be handy to remember when logging into a terminal session, logging in remotely via SSH, or performing certain configurations.